cgallimore25/GSU-CAS-LaTeX-dissertation/README.md

 ## Citation style

 If you've worked with LaTeX before, you know that citation formatting can be one of the largest, most painful hurdles.
 Fortunately, you only have to solve it once.
+And here, it already is.

 ### Default